sarashamas/docs-calendar/docs/api/methods/js_eventcalendar_setconfig_method.md

 - `config` - (required) the object of the Event Calendar configuration.
 See the full list of the parameters [here](api/overview/properties_overview.md)

 :::tip
-Using this method, you can set the configuration parameters of the Event Calendar widget as well as events data.
+Using this method, you can set the configuration parameters of the Event Calendar widget as well as events and calendars data.
 The method changes only the parameters you passed.
 :::

 ### Example